 If you choose to come see us in person, you would be visiting sunny Phoenix, Arizona.
 We are located next to South Mountain Preserve, the nation’s largest municipal park, with 51 miles of trails for hiking, biking, and horseback riding.
 You may even want to make a long weekend of it and visit Sedona or the Grand Canyon.
 We also are near several local favorites like the Desert Botanical Garden and the Phoenix Zoo.

 Who Should Attend: CFOs and finance team members

 What People Are Saying:

-Fee*: $980 for one participant; $840 for each additional participant from the same credit union.
+Fee*: $980 for one participant; $840 for each additional participant from the same institution.

-Refunds will not be given for cancellations received less than 30 days prior to the session; however, a substitute from your credit union is welcome.
+Refunds will not be given for cancellations received less than 30 days prior to the session; however, a substitute from your financial institution is welcome.